avajs/eslint-plugin-ava/docs/rules/no-inline-assertions.md

-# Ensure no assertions are called from inline functions
+# Ensure assertions are not called from inline arrow functions

 Prevent assertions being called from an inline function, to make it clear that it does not return.